MrcSnm/D-Lang-on-Android/README.md

 This will output libsample.so, this file will be included in your Android project

 # Word of caution
-Always call rt_init, or it will probably cause the sigsegfault(5), using to!string didn't work until I used rt_init();
+Always call rt_init, or it will probably cause the sigsegfault(5), using to!string didn't work until I called rt_init();

 # Creating an Android Project
 By the time of this writing, in the Official D Wiki for Building to Android, the way to generate an apk is documented for using Ant, but this is long gone,